ucb-stat133/stat133-spring-2018/labs/lab07-simple-loops.md

 -   a vector `first` with letters for your first name, e.g. `c('G', 'A', 'S', 'T', 'O', 'N')`
 -   a vector `last` for your last name, e.g. `c('S', 'A', 'N', 'C', 'H', 'E', 'Z')`

-**Your turn:** Assuming that you alredy created the objects listed above, now create an R list `strings` like this:
+**Your turn:** Assuming that you already created the objects listed above, now create an R list `strings` like this:

 ``` r
 # use your own 'first' and 'last' objects